PioneerSquareLabs/jacb-ai-website/README.md

-# JACoB: AI-Powered Development Platform
+# JACoB: Just Another Coding Bot

 Welcome to the JACoB project!
 This repository is an open-source example showcasing the practical application of JACoB (Just Another Coding Bot).
 It's still early days for our robot friend, but don't let the name fool you - our goal is to make JACoB far more than just another bot. 🦾🦾🦾